 Havoc: Yeah, for sure!
 We put in the record so many things we were going through, it was drama everyday.

-DD: When you look back at this record now in your mid-thirties, why do you think The Infamous caught so many people off guard?
+DD: When you look back at this record now, why do you think The Infamous caught so many people off guard?

 Prodigy: At that time there was nothing like it at all, it was in a class of its own.
 It stood out from everything else that was out yet, we definitely were something new that the world never heard or seen before.
 It was attractive to people: the life style, the style of the beats, the style of the lyrics, the dress code, slang, everything that we did was really attractive to people because a lot of that stuff they had never seen before.